-"A residential rental project providing low-income housing qualifies for credit only if

-Minimum Set-Aside 20/50 and 40/60

-- (1) 20 percent or more of the aggregate residential rental units in the project are occupied by individuals with incomes of 50 percent or less of the area median gross income, as adjusted for family size, or - (2) 40 percent or more of the aggregate residential rental units in the project are occupied by individuals with income of 60 percent or less of the area median gross income, as adjusted for family size."
+"A residential rental project providing low-income housing qualifies for the credit only if percent or less of the area median gross income, as adjusted for Minimum Set-Aside family size, or (2) 40 percent or more of the aggregate residential rental units in the project are occupied by individuals with incomes of 60 percent or less of the area median gross income, as adjusted for family size."
+20/50, 40/60 and (3) 40 percent or more of residential units in the project are Average Income Test occupied by individuals whose income limitations average 60 to qualify for credit percent or less of the area median gross income adjusted for family size.
+The designated imputed income limitation of a unit can only be 20%, 30%, 40%, 50%, 60%, 70%, or 80%.
 The owner specifies the MSA when applying for a tax credit allocation and makes the MSA election on the Form 8609 for each building.
 This election is irrevocable and sets the applicable income limit for all LIHTC units in the project.
 The minimum set-aside must be met within the initial credit period or the property will not be eligible for tax credits.
 In addition, the MSA must be maintained for the entire 15-year compliance period or recapture of the credit for all units will result.

-Multiple building vs. building-by-building

 If a building is identified as part of a multiple building project on Line 8b of the Form 8609, the minimum set-aside may be met across all so noted buildings in the project.
-If the building is not identified as part of a multiple building project, the MSA must be met within that building.
+If the building Multiple building vs. is not identified as part of a multiple building project, the MSA building-by-building must be met within that building.
 Properties with several buildings may have buildings noted differently on the form 8609, so management must be aware of the status of each building.
 Example 2-1: The owner of a 10-building, 100-unit tax credit project has elected the 40/60 minimum set-aside to be met as a "multiple-building" project, meaning that 40% of 100, or 40 units project-wide, must be rented by the end of the initial credit period to tenants who are eligible at the 60% area median gross income limit or no tax credits are available.
 Example 2-2: In this case, the owner of the same 10-building, 100-unit tax credit project has elected the 40/60 MSA to be met on a building-by-building basis.
 If the project were comprised of 6 buildings with 12 units each and 4 buildings with 7 units each, 40% of a 12 unit building = 4.8 or 5 units and 40% of a 7 unit building = 2.8 or 3 units.
-Thus the MSA = $(6 \text{ buildings } \times 5)$ plus $(4 \text{ buildings } \times 3) = 30 \text{ plus } 12 = 42 \text{ units.}$ In this example, the MSA must be met by the end of the initial credit period for each building or the building will not be eligible for tax credits.
+Thus the MSA = (6 buildings x 5) plus (4 buildings x 3) = 30 plus 12 = 42 units.
+In this example, the MSA must be met by the end of the initial credit period for each building or the building will not be eligible for tax credits.
 Management must be aware of the distinction between per building and project-wide MSA.

-Allocation year affects MSA

-MSA not to be confused with state set-asides

-Income Limits VLI=50% limits

-$50\% \times 1.2 = 60\%$

-Use new income limits within 45 days
+(1) 20 percent or more of the aggregate residential rental units in the project are occupied by individuals with incomes of 50 limits within 45 days